-We depend heavily on the commercial success of our first product, migalastat HCl, in the EU.
+We depend heavily on sales of our first product, migalastat HCl, in the EU.
 Moreover, if we are unable to obtain approval from the FDA or other foreign regulatory authorities, or if we are unable to commercialize migalastat HCl successfully, or experience significant delays in doing so, our business could be materially harmed.